 Students must complete the appropriate paperwork, including an I-9 form and a drug-free form through their University employer before beginning their employment.
 Students are paid biweekly at an hourly rate for the hours worked.
 Your work study employment award cannot be deducted from your term bill.

-Post A Job - Employers of Federal Work Study and University Payroll student employees: please post your job using the RhodyNet Employer login.
+How to Post A Job - Employers of Federal Work Study and University Payroll student employees: please post your job using the RhodyNet Employer login.

 This federally supported program provides part-time employment during the academic year.
 The jobs may either be with University departments or with off-campus nonprofit, nonsectarian, nonpolitical agencies; federal, state, or local public agencies.